pivotal-cf/pivotal-ui/README.md

 Coming soon!

-# Legacy - Using Pivotal UI on your project
+# Legacy - Using the Pivotal UI Monolith

 If you really don't want to use NPM, you can use our compiled PUI monolith.
 Be warned, you will have to manage updates and dependencies yourself.